 Current workforce context:

-- Hourly wages in FDK are higher but DECEs are laid off in the summer and on breaks and they face an array of challenging and unfair working conditions
+- hourly wages in FDK are higher but DECEs are laid off in the summer and they can face challenging working conditions

-- Many RECEs working in OEYCs and family support programs have not seen a raise for over a decade and they are not eligible for the Wage Enhancement Grant even though their work is of equal importance to RECEs in licensed child care.
+- RECEs working in EarlyON programs are not eligible for the Wage Enhancement Grant even though their work is of equal importance to RECEs in licensed child care.

-- There is a professionalization gap in the sector where the expectations and responsibilities of RECEs have increased through legislative and regulatory changes with very little improvement to wages and working conditions.
+- AECEO identified a professionalization gap in the sector where the expectations and responsibilities of RECEs have increased through legislative and regulatory changes with little improvement to wages and working conditions.

-This year, as part of the Professional Pay & Decent Work Campaign, The AECEO will be celebrating and showcasing the socially important and valuable work of RECEs and early years' staff.
+The Professional Pay & Decent Work campaign encourages RECEs and early years staff to celebrate and showcase their socially important and valuable work with children and families.
 The AECEO continues to work alongside the Ontario Coalition for Better Child Care, the Atkinson Centre, and Olivia Chow with the Institute for Change Leaders to inspire RECEs, staff and parents to share their child care stories and to work collaboratively to achieve the goals of the Professional Pay & Decent Work Campaign.

 Engagement de soutien à la campagne (Français)